 Example: Jumper A lands at 125 meters on the large hill in the 120 Meter Competition.
 He receives 60 points for reaching the K point (120 meters) and 1.8 points x the 5 meters he exceeded the K point for a total of 69 distance points.
 For the 120 Meter Jump Competition Jumper A has a score of 124.5 (55.5 style points and 69 distance points).

 Competition Events.
-There are three events in the Olympic ski jumping, all men's events.
-The Individual normal hill and large hill jump competitions each have two rounds of jumping.
+There are three events in the Olympic ski jumping.
+For men, the Individual normal hill and large hill jump competitions each have two rounds of jumping.
 The jumper in each event with the highest total score (scores of 2 jumps added together) is the winner.

 The Team event is held on the large hill.
 There are four members on each team.
 There are two rounds of jumps with all teams in the first round and the eight highest scoring teams in the second or medal round.
 The team with the highest combined score is the winner.